Search tips

 - Swedish MeSH

-In Swedish MeSH you will find medical subject headings, both in Swedish and English.
+In Swedish MeSH you will find medical subject headings in both Swedish and English.

 Example from Swedish MeSH: